 I am not a professional photographer, and by that I mean Photography is not my paid occupation.
 It is, however, my passion.

 I grew up in a family who relied on Photography as a source of income.
 My late parents owned a photography shop in a rural town in Malaysia.
 My father would travel to villages to take photographs of people, and developed the film himself in a little darkroom at the back of our shop.
 As soon as I was able to sit on my own, I was allowed to accompany him while he worked in this “Magic Room”.

 I remember feeling absolutely fascinated when faces miraculously appeared on the pieces of paper my father had soaked in some foul-smelling chemical.
 He, in turn, took pleasure in my pure delight and thousands of questions.

-As one who has been brought up in such an environment, you can say that Photography is in my blood.
+As one who was brought up in such an environment, you might say that Photography is in my blood.

 Having been trained extensively to have an analytical mind in both the mediums I had studied, it has subconsciously become ingrained in my personality.
-And it is a trait I often use in my Photography.
+It is a trait I often use in my Photography.